vishaltak/gitlab-development-kit/doc/gdk_commands.md

 ```

 The `gdk cleanup` command may remove asdf software that you are using
 for other projects outside of the GDK.
-If you would like to avoid removing
+To avoid removing
-asdf-installed software you can make use of the `GDK_CLEANUP_SOFTWARE` variable.
+asdf-installed software, run `gdk cleanup` with the `GDK_CLEANUP_SOFTWARE` variable:

 ```shell
 GDK_CLEANUP_SOFTWARE=false gdk cleanup